CALIFORNIA LICENSE #C24798

 Alice’s interest in architecture began during her childhood years in Hong Kong where she witnessed a city experiencing unprecedented growth at the intersection of major social and cultural forces.

 Alice interned at a landscape architecture firm and worked as an associate at the Frederick Fisher Architects.
 In 1990, she partnered with Michael Blatt to establish their own practice.
-In addition, Alice serves as an adjunct professor at Art Center College of Design, where her interaction with an interdisciplinary group of students continues to inspire her practice.
+In addition, Alice is a professor at USC Roski School of Art and Design, where her interaction with an interdisciplinary group of students continues to inspire her practice.